JohanDegraeve/xdripswift/fastlane/testflight.md

 ## Save 6 Secrets

-You require 6 Secrets (alphanumeric items) to use the GitHub build method and if you use the GitHub method to build more than xDrip4iOS, e.g., Loop Follow or other apps, you will use the same 6 Secrets for each app you build with this method.
+You require 6 Secrets (alphanumeric items) to use the GitHub build method and if you use the GitHub method to build more than xDrip4iOS, e.g., Trio, LoopFollow or other apps, you will use the same 6 Secrets for each app you build with this method.
 Each secret is indentified below by `ALL_CAPITAL_LETTER_NAMES`.

 * Four Secrets are from your Apple Account
 * Two Secrets are from your GitHub account